cunterrainer/Breakout/README.md

 ```

 ### Build WebAssembly
+There is already a precompiled build in docs, otherwise you have to build it yourself.
 ``` bash
 make -f Makefile.Web [-j] config=<configuration>
 ```
-If you don't like emscriptens default page you can use the provided `Breakout.html` in `Breakout/src`.
+If you don't like emscriptens default page you can use the provided `index.html` in `docs`.

 Configurations:
  - debug_x86